Sol Rosevear

-John Solomon "Sol" Rosevear (4 January 189221 March 1953) was an Australian politician, and was Speaker of the Australian House of Representatives from 1943 to 1949.
+John Solomon "Sol" Rosevear (4 January 1892 – 21 March 1953) was an Australian politician.
+He was Speaker of the Australian House of Representatives from 1943 to 1950.
+He was a member of the Australian Labor Party (ALP) and represented the seat of Dalley in the House of Representatives from 1931 until his death in 1953.
+He was associated with the Lang Labor faction until the early 1940s.
+Prior to entering parliament he was a timber worker and trade unionist.

 Early life

 Rosevear was born on 4 January 1892 in Pyrmont, Sydney, New South Wales.
 He was the seventh child of Maria (née McGuirk) and William John Rosevear.
 His father was a carter.
 Rosevear attended the local public school before beginning work in the timber industry, where he became known as a skilled tradesman.
 He married Clara May White on 23 September 1916, with whom he had two children.

 Rosevear became involved in the labour movement at a young age as a member of the Timber Workers' Union.
 He was active in the Leichhardt branch of the ALP and served as president of the electorate council for Dalley.
 He managed Ted Theodore's campaign at the 1929 federal election.
 In the same year, Rosevear played an active role in a big strike within the timber industry.
 He lost his job and led the Leichhardt Unemployed Workers' Relief Movement during the Great Depression.
 He registered for the dole, and was due to receive his first payment on the day he was elected to federal parliament.